setms/book/docs/engineering.md

 - Engineers can re-use existing designs when building subsystems.

 Many systems are hierarchical in nature.
-A graph of such a system is a _tree_, which is usually drawn upside-down, with the root at the top.
+A graph of such a system is a **tree**, which is usually drawn upside-down, with the **root** at the top.
+A node directly above another node is a **parent node** and the node below it its **child**.

-A _parts hierarchy_ or _structural hierarchy_ is a tree where all the relationships are `has-part`.
+A **parts hierarchy** or **structural hierarchy** is a tree where all relationships are `has-part`.
-A _class hierarchy_ or _taxonomy_ is a tree where all the relationships are `is-a`.
+A **class hierarchy** or **taxonomy** is a tree where all relationships are `is-a`.

 ## Design process

 Artifacts have form and purpose, and the form must be appropriate for the purpose @@Brockman2009.
-A producer produces an artifact in the _engineering environment_, while an operator uses the artifact in the _operating environment_.
+A producer produces an artifact in the **engineering environment**, while an operator uses the artifact in the **operating environment**.

-Operators have _performance goals_, or _specifications_.
+Operators have performance goals, or **specifications**.
-Producers have _cost goals_, or _requirements_.
+Producers have cost goals, or **requirements**.
 An engineers expresses goals quantitatively as constraints or objectives.
-A _constraint_ is a hard limit, for instance water-resistant up to 20m.
+A **constraint** is a hard limit, for instance water-resistant up to 20m.
-An _objective_ is a desire for minimizing or maximizing a value, for example as thin as possible.
+An **objective** is a desire for minimizing or maximizing a value, for example as thin as possible.

-The engineering design process is basically to refine the form until it's acceptable in both the operating and engineering environments.
+The engineering design process basically refines the form until it's acceptable in both the operating and engineering environments.
-However, the problem itself, or at least the understanding of it, also evolves in this process.
+However, the problem itself, or at least the engineer's understanding of it, also evolves in this process.
+It may help to grow this understanding by building up a decision tree.
-A _decision tree_, a hierarchy where the nodes are alternative options that meet a goal, may help building up that understanding.
+A **decision tree** is a hierarchy where child nodes are alternative options to meet the goal of their parent node.

 The design process to solve an engineering problem consists of the following steps:

 1. **Define**.
   Identify the knowns and unknowns.
 Restate the problem in your own words.
 Visualize it.
 2. **Explore**.
   Does the problem make sense?
 What are the assumptions?
-Approaches?
+Possible approaches?
 Can we re-use (partial) existing solutions?
 3. **Plan**.
 4. **Implement**.
 5. **Check**.